Interview

 That warning work that told you that we must do journalists also in this line.
 For example, with climatic emergency.
 Sometimes I think that any day of these will go out to say: "We are wrong with the calculations and it will not be in five years, but tomorrow, because we have done so bad that we have already reached the point of no return."
 And the same will always happen, the richest people can pay for the most basic things but the majority of the population, no. I have seen it in wars.
 True solidarity is based on human rights.
 And the management of crisis situations must come from institutions, not from international solidarity.
 I am very critical of, for example, food banks.
 You, City Hall, you are the one who has to feed, with dignity, to your population that cannot.
 You, entrepreneurs, have to get involved with your society in crisis situations.
 In Ukraine, the public and the private are working in coordination after the bombings, it is a great example.
 There is one thing that is curious in our society: in the media here it has become people who simply help "heroes."
 We have forgotten the basics of social relations, being a good neighbor.
 The true heroicity is that of the people who play life; I can give you hundreds of examples of normal people who in places of conflict put their lives at risk of helping others.

-The project "Tangled with Human Rights"
+The “Entangled with Human Rights” project

-has reached more than 20,000 students
+has reached more than 20,000 students.

 You have told me several times about the importance of pedagogy during the interview.
 Tell us a little about the NGO “Paz under construction” that has been working for years in the educational centers of the Canary Islands.

-The project that has been developed in recent years is called “entangled with human rights” and has been executed thanks to the support of the Ministry of Youth of the Canary Islands Government and the collaboration of Orfeón La Paz.
+The project developed in recent years is called "Entangled with Human Rights" and has been made possible thanks to the support of the Canary Islands Government's Department of Youth and the collaboration of the Orfeón La Paz choir.

-In these three years, from 2021 to 2024, we toured 230 educational centers, with more than 20,000 students and students directly involved and 462 talks taught.
+Over these three years, from 2021 to 2024, we visited 230 schools, directly involving more than 20,000 students and delivering 462 talks.

 Despite the hard of the conversation, we say goodbye with laughter with the promise to meet soon at the inauguration of his exhibition in La Laguna.
 While reviewing the notes I have taken, I keep thinking about that idea that Alberto repeats: that his work, that of so many other war journalists, is a warning.
 What happens in those other worlds, on those fronts that we sometimes feel distant, it soon splashed.
 Wars are never alien.
 Listening to those who have lived them closely becomes an act of responsibility.
 Do not forget that we will have the opportunity to listen to Alberto and other war journalists at the round table that will be held on July 29 at the Santo Domingo convent or follow her by streaming.